cheomanigua/godotdoc/content/docs/c#/classes.md

 }
 ```

-#### When to Use an Abstract Class:
-Use an abstract class when:
-1. **Shared Base Functionality**: You want to provide common functionality (fields, methods, or properties) for a group of related classes while enforcing certain behaviors to be implemented by derived classes.
-   - Example: A base `Shape` class with a common `Color` property and an abstract `CalculateArea()` method that each derived shape (e.g., `Circle`, `Rectangle`) must implement.
-2. **Hierarchy Design**: You need to define a template for a class hierarchy where some methods are mandatory but their implementation varies.
-   - Example: A `Vehicle` class with an abstract `StartEngine()` method, implemented differently for `Car` and `Motorcycle`.
-3. **Prevent Instantiation**: You want to ensure the base class cannot be instantiated directly, as it represents a general concept rather than a concrete object.
-   - Example: `Animal` as an abstract class, with specific animals like `Dog` or `Cat` as concrete implementations.
-4. **Mix of Abstract and Concrete Members**: Unlike interfaces, abstract classes can include implemented methods, making them suitable when you want to combine enforced contracts with reusable code.

-### Abstract Class vs. Interface
-- **Abstract Class**:
-  - Can have both abstract and non-abstract members.
-  - Supports fields, constructors, and access modifiers.
-  - A class can inherit only one abstract class (single inheritance).
-  - Use when you need shared implementation and a clear hierarchical relationship.
-- **Interface**:
-  - Contains only method signatures, properties, or events (no implementation until default implementations in C# 8.0+).
-  - No fields or constructors.
-  - A class can implement multiple interfaces.
-  - Use for defining contracts without shared implementation.

 #### Example Use Case:
 Suppose you're building a game with different types of characters (e.g., `Warrior`, `Mage`).
 You can use an abstract class `Character` to define common properties like `Health` and `Name`, and an abstract method `Attack()` that each character type implements differently.